sassoftware/sas-container-recipes/README.md

 <br>

 # For one or more users - SAS® Viya® programming-only or SAS® Viya® full deployment running on multiple containers
-Use these quickstart instructions to build multiple Docker images and then use the images to create a SAS Viya programming-only or a SAS Viya full deployment in Kubernetes.
+Use these instructions to build multiple Docker images and then use the images to create a SAS Viya programming-only or a SAS Viya full deployment in Kubernetes.
 These deployments can have SMP or MPP (Massive Parallel Processing) CAS servers, which provide in-memory analytics, and can be used by one or more users.